sstendahl/KARIN/README.md

 Note that this is a very early alpha.
 Development is done on Fedora so testing is mostly focused on Linux, however limited testing is done on Windows 11 as well.
 In time I am planning to release an installer for Windows as well as RPM and Deb packages for Linux via Fedora and Ubuntu respectively.

 Currently working features include:
 - A fully working Sample Database (SampleDB).
 The SampleDB gets its information from the included csv file.
 Both specular and off-specular measurements of the selected Samples are loaded automatically when closing the SampleDB.
 The shortkey Ctrl+D opens SampleDB.
-Path still needs to be inserted manually.
+- Normalizatin of measurements for easy comparison
 - When loading multiple measurements simultaniously, it is possible to shift them vertically in the SampleDB for easy comparison.
 - A vertical line can be inserted in order to compare vertically shifted plots.
 This line can be dragged around by the mouse pointer
 - Automated peak detection, peak positions can be adjusted by dragging them using the mouse pointer while in drag mode.
 - Manual peak insertion or removal while in Add peak mode or in Remove Peak mode respectively.
+- Graph theme and style can be selected in the dedicated settings menu

 Features that are planned in the semi-short term include, but are not limited to:
 - Ability to switch between X-ray and Neutron data
-- Manual settings for e.g. wavelength and vertical shift.
+- More settings for e.g. used wavelength and vertical shift.*
-- Normalization of measurements
+- Conversion from theta to q-space and vice-versa
 - Simulations (both specular and full 2D maps) using the BornAgain code-base
 - Data manipulation tools such as shift in x-data, and cutting selected parts of the measurement (e.g. direct beam)
 - Footprint correction for specular data